GAIA-UNIL/MATLAB_Geostat_Utilities/README.md

 # MATLAB_Geostat_Utilities
-Various utilities in MAtlab by G. Mariethoz
+Various utilities in Matlab by G. Mariethoz